GITpgHUB/alt-mobility-assisgnment-solution/README.md

-# Alt Mobility - Data Analyst Assignment
+# Alt Mobility - Data Analyst Internship Assignment

 ---
-# Alt Mobility - Data Analyst Internship Assignment

 This repository contains the completed assignment for the Data Analyst Intern role at **Alt Mobility**, a leading EV leasing company.
 The objective was to extract insights from customer and payment datasets, visualize customer retention trends, and provide recommendations for improving business operations.